dasp-rs/dasp-rs/README.md

 5. Open a pull request.

 ## License
-`dasp-rs` is licensed under the GPLv3 License.
+`dasp-rs` is licensed under the MIT License.
 See `LICENSE` for details.